Bishibop/foia-assistant/docs/foia_system_architecture.md

 1. User creates or selects FOIA request in Requests tab
 2. User selects folder for document processing in Intake tab
 3. ProcessingWorker thread spawned with document list and active request ID
-4. Documents processed sequentially through LangGraph
+4. For batches >3 documents, ParallelDocumentProcessor creates worker pool
+5. Documents distributed to workers via task queue
+6. Each worker process:
+   - Creates its own LangGraph workflow instance
+   - Processes documents through the workflow
+   - Returns results via result queue
-5. Each document result emitted via Qt signal and stored by request
+7. Progress aggregated and emitted via Qt signals
-6. GUI updates in real-time with progress and results
+8. GUI updates in real-time with progress, rate, and worker count
-7. Statistics accumulated per request and displayed
+9. Statistics accumulated per request and displayed
-8. On completion, documents stored in DocumentStore for the request
+10. On completion, documents stored in DocumentStore for the request
-9. User reviews documents in Review tab (filtered by active request)
+11. User reviews documents in Review tab (filtered by active request)
-10. Human decisions captured and stored in Document objects
+12. Human decisions captured and stored in Document objects
-11. Reviewed documents available in Finalize tab (filtered by active request)
+13. Reviewed documents available in Finalize tab (filtered by active request)
-12. User can export documents or generate FOIA response package per request
+14. User can export documents (CSV, JSON, Excel, PDF) or generate FOIA response package per request

 ### Error Handling Strategy
 - Graceful degradation on errors